AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 ```

-### Mute and unmute all the chat room members
+### Mute and unmute all chat room members

 The chat room owner and admins can mute or unmute all the chat room members.
-Once all the members are muted, only those in the chat room allow list can send messages in the chat group.
+Once all the members are muted, only those in the chat room allow list can send messages in the chat room.

 ```objective-c
 // The chat room owner or admin can call muteAllMembersFromChatroom to mute all the chat room members.